 - unknown causes

-Implantation bleeding lasts for a few hours, up to 3 days, and will stop on its own.
+Implantation bleeding lasts for a few hours or up to 3 days, and will stop on its own.

 An ectopic pregnancy is a medical emergency.
 It occurs when the fertilized egg attaches itself outside the uterus.
 Light to heavy vaginal spotting or bleeding can be a symptom of an ectopic pregnancy.